roshanrn/rnAlloc/README.md

 KPIs collected by RnBench natively are:
 1. Allocation time/latency

-(not implemented) Other relevant KPIs that can be collected via perf/sar/other tools
+(not implemented) Other relevant KPIs that can be collected via perf [2] or other tools:
 2. Memory overhead
 3. Cache Misses
 4. Instructions executed per CPU